How to Heal Leaky Gut Syndrome: Everything You Need to Know About This Digestive Condition

 Here are some of our favorite techniques to cope with and reduce the negative effects of stress:

-- Go to bed an hour earlier each night (bonus: every hour of sleep you get before 11 p.m. is said to be worth 2 hours).
+- Go to bed an hour earlier each night (bonus: Every hour of sleep you get before 11 p.m. is said to be worth two hours).

 - Have a phone curfew, and turn off your phone at a specific hour every night.
 If you can’t do this, try to spend time away from other sources of technology, such as iPads, tablets, and the TV.
 The artificial blue light from screens is linked to disturbances in your natural sleep and wake cycles (13).

 - Spend time outdoors (even if it’s just a 20-minute walk during your lunch break) to absorb vitamin D from the sun.
 Vitamin D is known as the “sunshine vitamin” because it promotes a happier mood, and it also plays an important role in reducing gut inflammation (14).

 - Yoga, meditation, and exercise can help ground you on a stressful day and tell your body to release endorphins, your body’s natural anti-depressants.